 NJ Family Court judges want to help people.
 But people need to give the judges the proper tools so that judges can make proper decisions.

 If you are in Divorce Court, be smart.
 Be proactive.
 Be helpful.

 But most importantly, give your lawyer the tools that he needs to be able to be able to advocate successfully and powerfully for you.

-The faster and the more accurately that you get your Case Information Statement done, the faster your divorce will end, and the better the job your lawyer will be able to do for you in obtaining child support, alimony, and your fair and proper share of the marital assets.
+The faster and the more accurately you can get your Case Information Statement finalized, the faster your divorce will end, and the better the job your lawyer will be able to do for you in obtaining child support, alimony, and your fair share of the marital assets.